scikit-adaptation/skada/README.md

 SKADA is a library for domain adaptation (DA) with a scikit-learn and Pytorch/skorch compatible API with the following features:

-- DA estimators with a scikit-learn compatible API (fit, transform, fit_transform).
+- DA estimators with a scikit-learn compatible API (fit, transform, predict).
-- Pytorch/skorch API for deep learning DA algorithms (but also compatible with scikit-learn API).
+- Pytorch/skorch API for deep learning DA algorithms.
 - Classifier/Regressor and data Adapter DA algorithms compatible with scikit-learn pipelines.
 - Compatible with scikit-learn validation loops (cross_val_score, GridSearchCV, etc).